Hit, Haul, and Run: Texas Man Accused of Hitting Bicyclist, Pulling Him into Car, and Driving Home

 For the full story, click here.

-5 Responses to “Hit, Haul, and Run: Texas Man Accused of Hitting Bicyclist, Pulling Him into Car, and Driving Home”
+5 thoughts on “Hit, Haul, and Run: Texas Man Accused of Hitting Bicyclist, Pulling Him into Car, and Driving Home”

 I feel terrible for Keller, an innnocent victim, but I can’t help but feel pity for this fool.
 At 27 years old he’s hardly had time to gain the wisdom that comes with age.
 God bless them both.